MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Increased SharePoint scanning [speed](../deploy-aip-scanner-configure-install.md#optimizing-scanner-performance)
 - Support for [avoiding a timeout](clientv2-admin-guide-customizations.md#avoid-scanner-timeouts-in-sharepoint) when scanning a SharePoint server.

-### Fixes and improvements for the unified labeling client
+### Fixes and improvements for the unified labeling client - version 2.9.111.0

 - Issues fixed for [labeling on emails](clientv2-admin-guide-customizations.md#extend-your-label-migration-rules-to-emails) from Office MSI, such as when replying to or forwarding an email.